nkb-bd/wp-debug-log-config-tool/readme.txt

 == Frequently Asked Questions ==

-= Do I need to edit wp-config.php fie ? =
+= Do I need file manager/ftp or modify wp-config.php fie  ? =

-No activate the plugin and turn off/on debug constants from dashboard
+No, just activate the plugin and turn off/on debug mode from plugin settings

-= Can I add more debug constants ?  =
+= Can I see full debug in dashboard?  =

-Currently, you can use the filter  apply_filters('dlct_constants', $constants);
+Yes you can see a simple log in dashboard widget and nicely formatted view in the plugin

+= What does safe mode do?  =
+Safe mode will deactivate all the plugin except the selected one.
+When you turn safe mode off it will restore all the previous activated plugin.

 == Screenshots ==
 1. ** Plugin Settings **